ayushii06/BTP/README.md

 * 🌦️ Integrate real-time weather data
 * ⚡ Use advanced models like **XGBoost / LightGBM**
-* 📍 Add cost, fuel, and traffic constraints in optimization
+* 🔄 Real-time route computation with APIs
-* 🔄 Real-time dynamic routing
+* 📍 Multi-objective optimization (time + cost + traffic)

 ---

 ## 💡 Conclusion

-This project demonstrates how combining **Machine Learning with Graph Algorithms** can solve real-world problems in aviation.
-By integrating predictive modeling with network optimization, it provides a comprehensive approach to improving airline efficiency, reducing delays, and enhancing passenger experience.
+This project demonstrates how combining **Machine Learning with Graph Algorithms and modern web technologies** can solve real-world problems in aviation.
+The addition of an interactive dashboard enhances usability, making the system not only analytical but also practical and user-friendly.

 ---

-⭐ *If you found this project interesting, feel free to explore, fork, or contribute!*
+⭐ *If you found this project useful, feel free to star the repo and explore further!*